HealthCatalyst/healthcareai-py/README.rst

 |

-The aim of ``HCPyTools`` is to streamline machine learning in healthcare.
+The aim of ``healthcareai`` is to streamline machine learning in healthcare.
 The package has two main goals:

 -  Allow one to easily create models based on tabular data, and deploy a best model that pushes predictions to SQL Server.